Brak al-Shati Airbase raid

-On 18 May 2017, an attack was launched by militia men of the town of Misrata and Benghazi Defense Brigades against the Brak al-Shati Airbase controlled by LNA forces.
+On 18 May 2017, an attack was launched by militiamen of the town of Misrata and Benghazi Defense Brigades against the Brak al-Shati Airbase controlled by LNA forces.
 LNA sources claimed 141 people, including 103 soldiers and numerous civilians were killed as a result of the raid.
-The base was completely overrun and partially destroyed along with numerous aircraft in the base.
-Accusations of executions of surrendering forces lead to international condemnation of GNA forces.
+The base was completely overrun and partially destroyed along with numerous aircraft at the base.
+Accusations of executions of surrendering forces led to international condemnation of GNA forces.

-Shortly after, the LNA launched air strikes on militant sites near the area in retaliation.
+Shortly after, the LNA launched airstrikes on militant sites near the area in retaliation.

 Background

 The GNA and LNA forces in Libya had reached an informal truce after meetings between GNA Prime Minister Fayez al-Sarraj and LNA Commander Khalifa Haftar.
 The attack came as a surprise to soldiers, who LNA claimed were participating in a military parade in the area before the attack.

 Response

-Ahmad al-Mismari, a LNA military spokesman in Benghazi claimed 141 deaths as part of the attack, including executions of civilians and surrendering airbase forces.
+Ahmad al-Mismari, an LNA spokesman in Benghazi claimed 141 deaths in the attack, including execution of civilians and surrendering airbase forces.

-GNA Minister of Defense Al-Mahdi Al-Barghathi was suspended by Prime Minister al-Sarraj following allegations of his involvement in attack.
-Barghathi denied involvement, stating that ministry never ordered attack.
+GNA Minister of Defense Al-Mahdi Al-Barghathi was suspended by Prime Minister al-Sarraj following allegations of his involvement in the attack.
+Barghathi denied involvement, stating that the ministry had never ordered the attack.

 On 20 May, after gathering of tribal elders in city of Sebha, southern tribes gave Misrata 13th battalion (former 3rd Force) 72 hours to vacate their main base at Sabha Air Base, threatening to destroy militia forces inside otherwise.
-Tribal elders declared all agreements with Misrata forces void and held them fully responsible for killings at Brak al-Shati.
+Tribal elders declared all agreements with Misrata forces void and held them fully responsible for the killings at Brak al-Shati.

 In the days following the attack, Libyan National Army heavily bombarded Benghazi Defense Brigades bases in Jufra District and at Al Jufra Air Base where both 13th Misrata battalion and Benghazi Defense Brigades relocated to continue in the "Martyrs of Brak al-Shati operation".
 This ended the previous ceasefire, restarting the violence.

 Presidency Council Vice-President Fathi Al-Mijabri described the attack as a war crime and declared Benghazi Defense Brigades as terrorists, calling it an act of sabotage aimed at ending attempts of national reconciliation between authorities in East and West that in previous weeks saw multiple meetings between both parties.